First Published: 19th of January, 2021Last updated: July 26, 2022 at 22:28 pm

-Because of the amazing preservative properties of casareep, the pepperpot can remain unspoilt without refrigeration for weeks or even months with just a simple onetime reheating every 24 hours and without the need for refrigeration.
+Because of the amazing preservative properties of casareep, the pepperpot can remain unspoiled for weeks or even months with just a simple onetime reheating every 24 hours without the need for refrigeration.
 Yes!
 That’s how powerful the preservative properties of casareep are!
-Personally, I wouldn’t want to keep it in the pot for more than two weeks without washing out the pot and starting afresh – but if you don’t contaminate the pot, it can be preserved for months.
+Personally, I wouldn’t want to keep it in the pot for more than two weeks without washing out the pot and starting afresh – but if you don’t contaminate the pot, it can be preserved for months, or, according to some people, “indefinitely.”

 If you are going to preserve the pepperpot for any length of time, you should bear in mind the following important points.

 - Do not dip a dirty spoon into the pepperpot after you have cooked it.
 Use a clean spoon everytime – one that was carefully washed and dried.
-Be careful to not let your fingers touch the spoon that will go into the pepperpot.
+Avoid letting your fingers touch the spoon that will go into the pepperpot as this may increase the risk of contamination and spoilage.

 - Do not let any contaminants such as rice or bread or any other foodstuff fall into the pepperpot as this too could cause it to spoil.

-Pepperpot is an amazing dish and aside from being scrumptious, it goes well with a wide variety of other foods: bread, rice, provisions etc.
+Pepperpot is an amazing dish, and aside from being scrumptious, it goes well with a wide variety of staples such as bread, rice, provisions, cassava bread, etc.

 With that being said, here’s a simple recipe explaining how to make pepperpot.